Skip to main content

 In total, Epic expects to have "between 10 and 50" third-party applications available on its mobile store by this "holiday season", with Ark: Ultimate Mobile Edition already to confirmed as one of those games.
 The biggest potential hold-up, according to Allison is "implementing a payment solution, so that may push some of these out into the subsequent months."

-And when it comes to enticing developers, it's also pushing a similar self-publishing strategy to that seen on PC, alongside a reduced cut of earnings on app sales and in-app purchases compared to Apple and Google's share.
-Epic's standard cut is 12.5 percent, but that can be further reduced to 3.5 percent for Unreal Engine games launching on its store before or at the same time as other stores and platforms.
-It'll also waive its cut entirely for six months if a developer agrees to release its game as Epic exclusives.
+And when it comes to enticing developers, it's also pushing a similar self-publishing strategy to that seen on PC, alongside a reduced cut of earnings on app sales and in-app purchases - 12 percent - compared to Apple and Google's share.
+Epic also waives its cut entirely for six months if a developer agrees to release its game as a six-month Epic store exclusive.

 Epic, which announced it was laying off "around 830 employees" last September because it had "been spending way more money than we earn", has struggled to see a return on its PC store despite its huge monetary investment.
 Last year, it admitted the Epic Games Store still wasn't profitable five years after launch, and it's unclear if that situation changed.
 Speaking earlier this week, Epic CEO Tim Sweeney trumpeted the fact Fortnite and the Epic Games Store have "hit new records in concurrency and success", but made no mention of its financial gains.